-Tennessee is rich in folklore and tales of ghosts and haunted places.
-The Bell Witch story is perhaps one of the most well-known stories of the paranormal and supernatural in the area.
-There are also many other haunted places in Tennessee where the supernatural seem to have taken up permanent residence.
+Tennessee haunted places are rich in folklore with spooky tales of ghosts.
+The Bell Witch story is perhaps one of the most well-known stories of the paranormal and supernatural.
+Some of the most haunted places and locations in Tennessee are hotbeds of paranormal activity where the supernatural is a permanent resident.

 Civil War Ghosts at Franklin Battlefield, Franklin TN